RetroReversing/retroReversing/categories/misc/Books.md

 It also claims to have a full 2D DOS game engine on the CDs but we don't know much information about it.

 ## Version 2.0
-The Second version was released in 1997 by Macmillan Digital Publishing but I have never seen a copy to be able to detail what it contained and information online is severly lacking.
+The Second version was released in 1997 by Macmillan Digital Publishing but I have never seen a copy to be able to detail what it contained and information online is severely lacking.

 ## Version 3.0
 <img class="lazy-load" data-image-full="/public/images/books/GameProgrammingStarterKit3.0.jpg" />